HLA/MedicalDirector Digital Health Innovation Award 2022

 Presentation of the award

-The Award will be presented at the ALIA Health Libraries Australia Professional Development day in November 2021.
+The Award will be presented at an ALIA Health Libraries Australia Professional Development event in June/July 2022.
 Funding will be provided for the winner’s travel costs, for one night’s accommodation and for the Professional Development Day registration fee.
 Where the award is won by a team, funding will be provided for the team leader only.
 All other costs must be covered by the individual.

 Nominees are considered by a Panel, with 2 representatives of the HLA Executive and 1 member of MedicalDirector Management.